GJRC-bots/house-ledger/README.md

 6. Repeat...

 Season data is stored in `houseledger_season.json`.
 Use `/season` and `/stage` to view current progress, `/submit` to participate, and admin commands to manage the competition.

+### Puzzle System

+The bot includes an independent puzzle system that runs parallel to seasons/stages.
+Puzzles are special challenges that can be activated at any time for bonus points.

+**Key Features:**
+- **Independent System**: Puzzles don't affect season/stage progression
+- **JSON Configuration**: All puzzles defined in `puzzles.json`
+- **House-Specific Channels**: Each puzzle displays in dedicated channels for both houses
+- **Beautiful Embeds**: Themed embeds with house colors and emojis (⚔️ for Veridian, 🪶 for Feathered Host)
+- **Natural Submission**: Users just type their answer in the channel - no command needed
+- **First Correct Wins**: Only one house can solve each puzzle
+- **Custom Points**: Each puzzle has its own point value
+- **Auto-Close**: Puzzles deactivate automatically when solved

+**How It Works:**
+1. Admin activates puzzle: `/puzzle_activate puzzle_1 #veridian-puzzles #feathered-puzzles`
+2. Beautiful embed appears in both house channels with the challenge
+3. House members type their answers directly in the channel
+4. First correct answer wins the points for their house
+5. Celebration embed appears, puzzle closes automatically

+**Puzzle Submission:**
+- No slash command required - just type your answer
+- Case-insensitive matching
+- Wrong answers show brief "not quite" message (auto-deletes after 5s)
+- Correct answer triggers celebration, awards points, updates scoreboard

+**Strategic Uses:**
+- Bonus challenges during seasons
+- Tie-breakers when houses are close
+- Special events or themed puzzles
+- Multi-day challenges
+- Mix of difficulty levels for variety

+Puzzle configuration is stored in `puzzles.json`.
+See `example.puzzles.json` for sample puzzle structure.